anthyang/SYSC3303A_Win22_Project/Iteration_5/README.txt

 - A building class simply runs all threads concurrently.
 - An abstract class called Host is used to simplify UDP functions.
 - ElevatorStatus allows the scheduler to track all essential elevator data
+- ConsoleGUI is used to present all information about elevators to the user when the program is run
+- StopWatch is a clock that measures the time certain operations in the project take to run

-To run the program, compile and run the program in the Eclipse IDE.
+To run the program, compile and run each subsystem in the Eclipse IDE.
+Start with the ConsoleGUI to boot up the Scheduler, followed by the Floor and Elevator subsystems.

-Added Class, sequence, state, and time UML diagrams.